lunarphp/lunar/docs/core/reference/products.md

 - gal
 - floz

-### Sorting dropdown measurements in the admin hub

-You can adjust the order of the `lunar/shipping.php` config file array to change the order of the dropdown measurements in the admin hub.

 ### Changing to the imperial system

 Currently, the units in the `lunar/shipping.php` are based on the metric system.
 It is simple to convert to the imperial system as a base.
 This prevents slight rounding errors when converting.